fluid-project/handbook.floeproject.org/src/documents/AchievingInclusiveEducation.md

 3. resources that are amenable to transformation, and a pool of alternative equivalent resources, and
 4. a method of matching learner needs with the appropriate learning experience

 That is the work that Floe focuses on.
-To further understand what Floe is working on, visit the <a class="link-external" rel="nofollow" href="https://wiki.fluidproject.org/x/lYlnAQ">Floe Scenario narrative</a>.
+To further understand what Floe is working on, visit the [Floe Scenario narrative](https://wiki.fluidproject.org/x/lYlnAQ).

 <figure>
 [![Screenshot of the Fluid Studios website](/assets/images/Fluid-studios.png)](/assets/images/Fluid-studios.png)